camunda/c8-multi-region/README.md

 # Camunda Platform - Multi-Region

+> **⚠️ Note:** This version is no longer maintained.
+Please refer to the [Camunda release announcements](https://docs.camunda.io/docs/reference/announcements-release-notes/overview/) for current supported versions.

 This repository contains configuration files for setting up a multi-region Kubernetes cluster in AWS and running the Camunda Platform in multi-region mode.
 The current focus is on a dual-region setup.

 Additionally, nightly tests are included and executed to ensure that the failover and fallback behaviour don't break.